sdcondon/SCFirstOrderLogic/src/SCFirstOrderLogic.Documentation/wwwroot/md/getting-started.md

 `∀ g, c, IsGrandparentOf(g, c) ⇔ [∃ p, IsParentOf(g, p) ∧ IsParentOf(p, c)]`

-..that is, the definition of a grandparent.
+..that is, a definition of a grandparent.
 We use this example because its very straightforward but includes a decent cross-section of FoL elements.

 ### Writing Sentences as Code - Directly